 Turn into this entrance, keeping to the path, and after approximately 60m you will see a path veer off to your right and head back in the direction you have just come from, underneath a bridge – this is the entrance to the Harborne Walkway, an old disused railway line.

 Head onto the Harborne Walkway and keep following it all the way to the end, approximately 2.25km.
 You will know when you are close to the end as you will see a steep path head down to your left towards a road, and the main path continue ahead over a bridge (which goes over the road).
-Follow the path ahead and you will come out into a cul-de-sac road called Forest Drive.
+Follow the path ahead over the bridge and you will come out into a cul-de-sac road called Forest Drive.

 Leave Forest Drive by turning right onto Park Hill Road, then at the t-junction turn right again onto Park Hill Road.
 Follow this to the end, and turn left onto Nursery Road.
 Go over the pedestrian crossing and turn right into Yateley Road.